Pensions and retirement savings used to be a relatively straightforward area for HR professionals.

 What is covered?

-During this four-day, eight-module virtual experience, participants will collaborate with peers through instruction, case studies, scenarios and simulations that include:
+During this four-day, eight-module virtual experience designed for HR practitioners, participants will collaborate with peers through instruction, case studies, scenarios and simulations that include:

 - Best practices for all organization types & size

-- The importance of getting clear and accurate communications
+- The importance of clear and accurate communications

 - Communications in a post-COVID world